Sara Ellison

 Education

-• Doctorate (PhD) in Counselor Education and Supervision in progress from Auburn University (expected graduation 2024)
+• Doctorate (PhD) in Counselor Education and Supervision from Auburn University (2024)

-• Master of Science (MS) in Clinical Mental Health Counseling from Auburn University (in progress, expected graduation August 2024)
+• Master of Science (MS) in Clinical Mental Health Counseling from Mercer University (2021)

 Teaching and Research Experience